Understanding how to align elements is important for creating custom layouts on your site.

-Once upon a time, there was a center element.
+Once upon a time, there was an HTML center element.
 This was a block-level element that would automatically center any block or inline elements it contained.
-So centering an image would require HTML as simple as this:
+So centering an image would require a single line of HTML that looked something like this:

 However, this element was deprecated in HTML4.
 Now that HTML5 is the standard, this obsolete tag will likely not render in any modern browsers.

 So what is the process?
-The most important thing to understand is that centering an image today will require HTML and CSS.
+The most important thing to understand is that centering an image today will require CSS.
 You can’t just use HTML, or just CSS for that matter.
-But where you put these coding languages can vary.
+But how youadd CSS to HTML can vary.

 Inline CSS is embedded in the HTML in the body section.
 The CSS is defined within the style attribute of the element being targeted.
 The syntax is similar to that of internal and external CSS: the CSS property is named and given a property value but with inline CSS, this rule set is enclosed by apostrophes rather than brackets.

 Here’s an example.
 Let’s say you want to change the text color of the first header on your page to red and leave the other headers as is.
 Then you’d set the color property to the hex color code for red (#FF0000), place it within the style attribute, and place the whole thing inside the h2 tag.
 Check it out below.

 Let’s say you wanted to use that same CSS but place it in the head section or an external stylesheet.
 You’d replace the style attribute in your HTML with a CSS selector.
 In the example below, an ID selector is used.

 <p>In this example, the internal CSS is used to style the above heading and no other headings on the page.</p>

 Note: This is also how the CSS would look in an external stylesheet.